allenporter/gcal_sync/README.md

 # Quickstart

-In order to use the library, you'll need to do some work yourself to get authentication credentails.
+In order to use the library, you'll need to do some work yourself to get authentication credentials.
 This depends a lot on the context (e.g. redirecting to use OAuth via web) but should be easy to incorporate using Google's python authentication libraries.
 See Google's [Authentication and authorization overview](https://developers.google.com/workspace/guides/auth-overview) for details.

 You will implement `gcal_sync.AbstractAuth` to provide an access token.
 Your implementation will handle any necessary refreshes.
-You can invoke the service with your auth implentation to access the API.
+You can invoke the service with your auth implementation to access the API.

 ```python